Code-Institute-Submissions/Interactive-project-stream2/README.md

 ### What does it do?

-This website has two main searching parameters, first being the type of felony/crime you want to search for and second being the race and or year (you can speacify a year or search for the ones available 1991-2016).
+This website has two main searching parameters, first being the type of felony/crime you want to search for and second being the race and or year (you can speacify a year or search for all the ones available 1991-2016).

 ### How does it work

 This website uses **Java-Script** and **jQuery** to route viewers through the site.
 The site is styled with **Bootstrap**, **css3** and **Google Fonts**.
 The data was being originally called from the front-end using **Javascript** and **JQuery** code.
 Mid-way through the project the FBI API changed not only creating a unic API key for each user (provided at request) but also restructuring the data provided, including more and better parameters for the searchs.
-This changes also included the use of CORS, (Cross-Origin Resource Sharing) that avoided the calls from the front end.
-This made necessary the creation of a specific back end (restful-wrapper API) to meet the new requirements.
-The restful-API part of the project can be viewed [HERE](https:#).
+This changes also included the use of CORS, (Cross-Origin Resource Sharing) that avoided the calls from any front end.
+This made necessary the creation of a specific back end (restful-wrapper API) to meet the new requirements of the API.
+The restful-API part of the project can be viewed [HERE](https:https://mboladop-fbi-restful-api.herokuapp.com/offenders/rape).

 ## Features